States push jobless from virus recession to return to work

 “Knowing that change is coming, I’m having to be open to other positions,” she said.
 “I have shown interest in more jobs in the last week than I have applied for my entire 25 years of working.”

-Associated Press writers Sarah Rankin in Richmond, Virginia, Iris Samuels in Helena, Montana, Kathy McCormack in Concord, New Hampshire, and statehouse reporters across the country contributed.
+Associated Press writers Michelle Liu in Columbia, S.C.; Kathy McCormack in Manchester, New Hampshire; Sarah Rankin in Richmond, Virginia; Iris Samuels in Helena, Montana, and statehouse reporters across the country contributed.

 Wilson Ring, The Associated Press